top of page

 With the reduction in long-term patients at the hospital, the old farm ward buildings at the northern end of the site were repurposed in 1965 as a new alcohol rehabilitation centre, known as the Wacol Rehabilitation Centre.
 Alcoholics had been patients at Wolston Park since the Inebriates Act of 1892 allowed for their admission to designated institutions; however, there had been no specific facilities for them.

-New buildings were erected adjacent to the former farm ward including four wards, offices, and an occupational therapy area.
+New buildings were erected adjacent to the former farm ward, including four wards, offices, and an occupational therapy area.
 These were a 1960s brick building [not extant]; a new Farm Ward (later called Weeroona), a two-storey brick building designed by Bligh, Jessop, Brentall and Partners, and completed in 1965, which initially served both male and female patients; and a separate complex for female patients (Melaleuca House and Poinciana House) [not extant], designed by Des Hanman & Associates and established in 1974.

 De-institutionalisation Era (late 1970s)